 Anulom Vilom (Alternate Nostril Breathing) is one of the most effective pranayamas to purify your body and mind.
 It cures the tri-dosas or impurities i.e. Vata, Pitta, and Kapha and is very useful in releasing stress and anxiety.
 In developing yoga practice, learning breath control exercises play an important role.
 According to Patanjali Yoga Sutras, pranayama is one of the classical eight limbs of Yoga.
 It helps to cleanse, balance, purify your life force or prana and helps you to stay healthy in mind, body, and spirit.
 This breathing practice is also called Nadi Shodhan pranayama as this clears your blocked energy channels.

 In this breathing practice, inhalation (Puraka), retention (Kumbhaka) and exhalation (Rechaka) are used.
-This can be practised with or without Kumbhaka.
+This can be practiced with or without Kumbhaka.
 Beginners should practice without Kumbhaka and with regular practice, they should bring that into their practice.

 In Anulom Vilom pranayama, breathing can be done only through one nostril which is alternated, the other nostril is closed using the fingers.
 The thumb finger is used to close the right nostril and the ring finger is used to close the left nostril.